 Written by Jed Lloren at The Motley Fool Canada

-Before you consider Docebo, we think you’ll want to hear this.
+Before you consider The Procter & Gamble Company, you'll want to hear this.

 Our market-beating analyst team just revealed what they believe are the 5 best stocks for investors to buy in October 2023... and The Procter & Gamble Company wasn't on the list.